Quantitative low-temperature spectral asymptotics for reversible diffusions in temperature-dependent domains: Introduction

 If~$J(\Omega)\gg 1$, i.e. $\lambda_{2,\beta}(\Omega)-\lambda_{1,\beta}(\Omega)\gg \lambda_{1,\beta}(\Omega)$, then~$\Omega$ acts as highly locally metastable trap for the dynamics~\eqref{eq:overdamped_langevin}.
 The link between characteristic timescales for conformational dynamics and the spectrum of various operators has been widely discussed in the literature, see~\cite{HS06,NN13,HKN04} for an overview of various approaches.

-\paragraph{Shape optimization for the timescale separation.} A natural question arises: how to choose the shape of the domain~$\Omega$ in order to maximize~$J(\Omega)$ ?
+\paragraph{Shape optimization for the timescale separation.} A natural question arises: how to choose the shape of the domain~$\Omega$ in order to maximize~$J(\Omega)$?
 In other words: how to choose~$\Omega$ in order for the process~$(X_t^\beta)_{t\geq 0}$ to be as locally metastable as possible ?
-This line of investigation is interesting from a theoretical point of view, as it generalizes the problem of finding extremal shapes for ratios of eigenvalues of the Dirichlet Laplacian (which corresponds to setting~$V=0$ in our context), which has been addressed with tools from spectral geometry, see for example the Payne--Poly\'a--Weinberger conjecture~\cite{PPW56} and its solution by Ashbaugh and Benguria in~\cite{AB92}.
+This line of investigation is natural from the point of view of spectral geometry, as it generalizes the problem of finding extremal shapes for ratios of eigenvalues of the Dirichlet Laplacian (which corresponds to setting~$V=0$ in our context), which has been addressed with tools from spectral geometry, see for example the Payne--P\'olya--Weinberger conjecture~\cite{PPW56} and its solution by Ashbaugh and Benguria in~\cite{AB92}.